-Calf Pain While Running.
+Calf Pain While Running

 I have been running for about 4 months.
 However, I had to stop about 2 weeks ago due to a pain in my calf muscle.

 It doesn't hurt until I try to run.
 I thought that if I stopped running for 7 - 10 days, it would heal.
-It has now been 2 weeks and the pain doesn't want to go away.
+It has now been two weeks and the pain doesn't want to go away.

-Answer by Dominique:
+Any suggestions?Answer by Dominique:

 Causes of Calf Pain While Running